Mumbai Consensus

-The Mumbai Consensus is a term used to refer to India's particular model of economic development, with a "people-centric" approach to managing its economy which may be taken up by other developing nations in time.
-Indian model of economic growth, which relied on its domestic market more than exports, boosted domestic consumption rather than investment, pursued service-oriented industries rather than low-skilled manufacturing industries, has greatly differed from the typical Asian strategy of exporting labor-intensive, low-priced manufactured goods to the West.
+The Mumbai Consensus is a term used to refer to India's model of economic development, with a "people-centric" approach for managing its economy which may be taken up by other developing nations in time.
+The Indian model of economic growth, which relies on its domestic market more than exports, boosted domestic consumption rather than investment, pursued service-oriented industries rather than low-skilled manufacturing industries, and has greatly differed from the typical Asian strategy of exporting labor-intensive, low-priced manufactured goods to the West.
 This model of economic development remains distinct from the Beijing Consensus with an export-led growth economy, and the Washington Consensus focused instead on encouraging the spread of democracy and free trade.

-Larry Summers
+Origin

-The term was coined by Larry Summers, an American economist and a key advisor and decision-maker for the White House in the Obama administration at the U.S.-India Business Council in 2010.
+The term was coined by Larry Summers, an American economist and a key advisor as well as decision-maker for the White House in the Obama administration at the U.S.-India Business Council in 2010.
 Summers pointed out that India has a model that should be increasingly watched and could potentially be used as an example for other developing nations, suggesting that over the time many nations will adopt this model: